Brawan89/W09D02/README.md

 the return values inside a variable within the scope of you functional components instead of passing down as props
 ```
+## start Task
+###### This task will use redux, for login, logout, and tasks (add, get, edit, delete task ).

+> use packages
+- redux
+- axios
+- react-router-dom
+- dotenv
+- react-redux
+- redux-devtools-extension